Attendance Allowance

 Before putting in your request, try to get some advice and information about the process.
 If the Department for Work and Pensions receives information that your care needs have decreased, your benefit may be withdrawn.

 It can be helpful to get medical support before you ask for a review.
-A letter from your GP, specialist or Parkinson's nurse that points out what your current care needs are, will help.
-The letter may simply say that they've read the diary of your care needs and agree that your condition would create those needs.
+A letter from your GP, specialist or Parkinson's nurse stating your current care needs will help.

 When you ask for a review, you need to contact:

-• Attendance Allowance Unit (for England, Scotland and Wales) on 0800 731 0122 (textphone 0800 731 0317)
+• Attendance Allowance Unit (for England and Wales) on 0800 731 0122 (textphone 0800 731 0317)

 • Disability and Carers Service – Attendance Allowance (for Northern Ireland) on 0800 587 0912 (textphone 0800 012 1574)

+You'll normally be sent a review form to complete.
 If your condition improves, you'll also need to get in touch with the Attendance Allowance Unit or Disability and Carers Service as soon as you can.
-They'll normally send you a review form to complete, so they can re-assess your award.

 It's always important to provide full, accurate information to the Attendance Allowance Unit or Disability and Carers Service, and to let them know if your circumstances change.